|

 to route the data in the Results Window to the temporary printer file 'printfile'

-whenever the 'P' (or 'p') key is struck.
-Actual printing occurs when
+whenever the 'P' or 'p' key is struck.
+Printing occurs when

 you close this file with PRINT \ CLOSE FILE.
 After printing

-the 'printfile' remains available (it is overwritten if any additional
+the 'printfile' remains available (but it is overwritten if any additional

 printing is performed).